 Looking for ways to engage in stimulating conversations and make small talk meaningful?
 Here are 9 ways to do just that.

-1. Ask questions
+1. Ask questions.

-According to a research conducted by Harvard Business School, the best way to make small talk meaningful is to ask follow-up questions to the other person, instead of asking “What do you do?” or “How are you?”.
+According to research conducted by Harvard Business School, the best way to make small talk meaningful is to ask follow-up questions to the other person, instead of asking “What do you do?” or “How are you?.
 The study found that when you ask meaningful follow-up questions, people find you more likable.
 The study states “People who ask more questions are better liked by their conversation partners.”

 Ask why and how questions instead of what questions, suggests psychiatrist Samantha Boardman.
 She says “When you ask a “What” question, chances are you will get a simple answer, but when you ask a “Why” question, you explore a person’s underlying motivation.
 Every question you ask has the potential to narrow or expand the dialogue.”